Iboga & Ibogaine: A Powerful Anti-Addictive Psychedelic

 It wasn’t until recently that ibogaine first made its debut as an anti-addiction medicine.
 This is now the most common application for the plant today.

-Unfortunately, ibogaine brings some health risks that make it a less desirable psychedelic in the treatment of addiction than other substances like ayahuasca, 5-MeO-DMT, and ketamine — all of which have a much better safety profile.
+Unfortunately, ibogaine brings some health risks that make it a less desirable psychedelic in the addiction treatment than other substances like ayahuasca, 5-MeO-DMT, and ketamine — all of which have a much better safety profile.

 Ibogaine: Specs & Technical Details